 Yet, despite writing this as we mark 70 years of the NHS, I think the health service as an institution has reached one of its trickiest moments since 1948.
 The public loves and celebrates the NHS, the public understands its challenges, the public rightly demands much of it.
 But over the past few weeks the expectations about what the NHS will deliver for this funding boost have snowballed.
 And that’s where we need to be careful.
 The public will be paying for this investment.
 They expect to see much in return.

-Over the past few weeks the expectations about what the NHS will deliver for this funding boost have snowballed.Director of Policy and Strategy and Deputy Chief Executive
+Over the past few weeks the expectations about what the NHS will deliver for this funding boost have snowballed.Interim Chief Executive

 So let’s be crystal clear about our starting point; the NHS wants and needs to transform.
 It sees its future as a tech-enabled, efficient service, free at the point of use, offering a safe, responsive compassionate service in the most appropriate setting.
 Wherever possible this will be in people’s homes or close to where they live.
 And wherever possible the focus will be on preventing ill health and promoting wellbeing.
 Over time the divide between physical and mental health will disappear, the relationship between the NHS and social care will be seamless.